pushex-project/pushex/guides/installation/standalone.md

 # Installation - Standalone

-PushEx is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.
+Push.ex is an implementation of Phoenix websockets/channels which handles best practices of running websockets for you, but allows your business logic to be specified through simple behaviour modules.

 This guide will go through the steps necessary to create a standalone deployment of Push.ex tailored to your business needs, from start to finish.